theochem/BFit/README.md

 KL-FPI Models of Atomic Densities
 ------------------------------------------
-The final model of fitting the atomic densities using the Kullback-Leibler divergence fixed point iteration method can be access by opening the file `./bfit/data/mbis_ugbs_results.npz` with numpy.
+The final model of fitting the atomic densities using the Kullback-Leibler (KL) divergence fixed point iteration method can be accessed by opening the file `./bfit/data/mbis_ugbs_results.npz` with numpy.
+Similarly, the results from optimizing KL with SLSQP method using `mbis_ugbs_results.npz` as initial guesses can be accessed by opening the file `./bfit/data/slsqp_kl_results.npz` with numpy.
 ```python
 import numpy as np